-3.1 Validation on the Rhine and Elbe rivers (U Bonn)
+3.3 Validation on the Rhine and Elbe rivers (U Bonn)

 Validation activities focus on the Rhine and the Elbe rivers.
 The two regions are of interest for validation because of the large network of fiducial reference measurements available through the German national agencies (BfG, BKG).
-The location of the in-situ measurements is shown in Figures 3.1.1 for the Elbe Estuary and 3.1.2 for the river Rhine.
+The location of the in-situ measurements is shown in Figure 3.3.1 for the Elbe Estuary and Figure 3.3.2 for the river Rhine.
 Stations from the Netherlands (Rijkswaterstaat) will be considered for the River Rhine.
 A set of in-situ stations near to the altimeter virtual stations will be selected.

 Water level time series derived by retracking will be compared to a set of external water level time series in order to assess their accuracy and to evaluate the impact of the new processing techniques.
 As quality indicators, metrics based on correlation and root mean square errors (RMSE) will be used.
-Virtual pass defines a virtual point and a polygon for each in-situ station.
-The altimeter measurements falling inside the polygon within a chosen distance from the virtual point are considered and screened out in the post-processing in case the moving standard deviation between three consecutive measurements is higher than 20 cm, see Dinardo (2020).
+For the Sentinel-3 repeat mission, a virtual point and a polygon are defined for each in-situ station.
+The altimeter measurements falling inside the polygon within a chosen distance from the virtual point are considered and screened out in the post-processing in case the moving standard deviation between three consecutive measurements is higher than 20 cm (Dinardo, 2020) and an average per pass is computed.
 The error assigned to the averaged altimeter height is the standard deviation of the averaged data, or the standard deviation read from the data products, if only one measurement is used.
+For the CryoSat-2 mission instead the averaged altimeter measurements at the virtual point locations will be evaluated by comparison with other altimeter products and in-situ data.
+Their combination in time-series will be attempted accounting for the slope of the river.

-Figure 3.1.1.
-Elbe Estuary with in-situ stations and Sentinel-3A ground tracks
+Figure 3.3.1 Elbe Estuary with in-situ stations and Sentinel-3A ground tracks

-Figure 3.1.2.
-River Rhine with level gauge location (green triangle) and Sentinel-3A/3B (red/blue) tracks.
+Figure 3.3.2 River Rhine with level gauge location (green triangle) and Sentinel-3A/3B (red/blue) tracks.

-3.2 Validation of Water Level Time Series (DGFI/TUM)
+3.4 Validation of Water Level Time Series (DGFI/TUM)